devfemibadmus/easyfileshare/readme.md

 - **File Management:** Users can effortlessly delete files and generate new shareable links through a straightforward interface.

+- **Preview Raw Files:** Explore the content of raw files easily by appending `?raw=true` to the file's URL.
+This feature allows users to preview the raw data directly in their browsers, enhancing the overall accessibility and usability of shared files.

 ## Technology Stack

 - **Python:** The backend of EasyFileShare is powered by Python, providing a flexible and easy-to-maintain codebase.